 The total number of conductors, lessors, manufacturers, and distributors holding an active license on August 31st each year plus those organizations, whose license was surrendered, revoked, expired, and an application for renewal that was denied or withdrawn during the fiscal year.

-Data Limitations: None
+Data Limitations:

+None

-Calculation Type: Non-cumulative
+Calculation Type:

-New Measure: Revised
+Non-cumulative New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.2.
-Bingo Education and Development
+Strategy 2.1.1.
+Bingo Licensing

-Explanatory Measure B.1.1.b: Number of Annual Worker Registrants
+Explanatory Measure 2.1.1.2: Number of Annual Worker Registrants

 Short Definition:

 This measure reports the number of approved worker registrants at the end of the fiscal year.

+Purpose/Importance:

-Purpose/Importance: This measure identifies the number of bingo workers on the worker registry.
-Source/Collection of Data: The data for this measure is obtained from the Bingo Operations System Service (BOSS).
+This measure identifies the number of bingo workers on the worker registry.
+Source/Collection of Data:

+The data for this measure is obtained from the Bingo Operations System Service (BOSS).

 Method of Calculation:

 The total number of bingo workers on the worker registry as of August 31st of each year.

-Data Limitations: None
+Data Limitations:

+None

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

-Strategy B.1.2.
-Bingo Education and Development

-Output Measure B.1.2.a: Number of Individuals Receiving Education

-Short Definition:
+No

+Target Attainment:

-This measure reports the number of individuals who completed the Bingo Training Program in person, via video, website, or other interactive modes.
+Goal B: Charitable Bingo Strategy 2.1.2.
+Bingo Education and Development Output Measure 2.1.2.1: Number of Individuals Receiving Education Short Definition: This measure reports the number of individuals who completed the Bingo Training Program in person, via video, website, or other interactive modes.
 Purpose/Importance:

 The Bingo Training Program helps to reduce the number and frequency of administrative actions and compliance actions as a result of violations of the Bingo Enabling Act and Administrative Rules.
 Source/Collection of Data:

-Information maintained in Bingo Operations System Service (BOSS) and the names/signatures collected from individuals attending training classes.
+Information maintained in Bingo Operations System Service (BOSS) and the names/signatures collected from individuals taking training classes.
 Method of Calculation:

-The total number of individuals recorded to have completed the Bingo Training Program and individuals attending training classes.
-Data Limitations: Factors that can influence the number of individuals receiving education include: the number of individuals required to take training during the fiscal year and individuals who voluntarily attend the training classes.
-Calculation Type: Cumulative New Measure: Revised Strategy B.1.3.
-Bingo Law Compliance Field Operations Output Measure B.1.3.a: Number of Inspections Conducted Short Definition:
+The total number of individuals recorded to have completed the Bingo Training Program and individuals taking training classes.
+Data Limitations: Factors that can influence the number of individuals receiving education include: the number of individuals required to take training during the fiscal year and individuals who voluntarily take the training classes.
+Calculation Type:

+Cumulative

+New Measure:

+Revised

+Target Attainment:

-This measure reports the total number of Bingo inspections.
+Goal B: Charitable Bingo Strategy 2.1.3.
+Bingo Law Compliance Field Operations Output Measure 2.1.3.1: Number of Inspections Conducted Short Definition: This measure reports the total number of Bingo inspections.
 Inspections include: Game Inspections, Site Systems Access Inspections, Complaint Investigations, Destructions, Game Observations, Book and Records inspections conducted by Audit or Enforcement staff.
+Purpose/Importance:

-Purpose/Importance: The measure provides an assessment of compliance with the Act and Rules and whether bingo games are being conducted fairly by organizations.
+The measure provides an assessment of compliance with the Act and Rules and whether bingo games are being conducted fairly by organizations.
 Source/Collection of Data:

 The data for this measure is obtained from the Compliance Activity Monitoring Program (CAMP) and the Bingo Operations System Service (BOSS).

 Method of Calculation:

 The total number of inspections conducted by Audit staff and Enforcement staff during the fiscal year.

-Data Limitations: None
+Data Limitations:

+None

-Calculation Type: Cumulative
+Calculation Type:

+Cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.3.
-Bingo Law Compliance Field Operations
+Strategy 2.1.3: Bingo Law Compliance Field Operations

-Output Measure B.1.3.b: Number of Bingo Audits and Reviews Completed
+Output Measure 2.1.3.2: Number of Bingo Audits and Reviews Completed

 Short Definition:

 This measure reports the total number of Bingo audits and reviews completed for the period.

 Purpose/Importance:

 Audits and reviews are detailed examinations of a Bingo licensee to determine compliance with the Bingo Enabling Act and/or Charitable Bingo Administrative Rules, Texas Bingo Quarterly Report information submitted to the Commission is reasonably accurate, bingo proceeds are used for authorized purposes, and bingo is conducted fairly.
 Source/Collection of Data: